Functional Family Therapy overview

 FFT is a strengths based model built on a foundation of acceptance and respect.
 At its core is a focus on assessment and intervention to address risk and protective factors within and outside of the family that impact the adolescent and his or her adaptive development.

-FFT is an evidence based intervention.
+FFT is an evidence based intervention with a strong research underpinning and numerous trials in different settings.
 The owners of FFT are FFT LLC and FFT Associates who are separate companies with common intellectual property rights to the original FFT materials and research.
 Since the split into two companies they have developed different service offers.
 However, all FFT services operate with a licence issued by the respective company.

-FFT consists of five major components: engagement, motivation, relational assessment, behaviour change and generalization.
+FFT consists of five major components: engagement, motivation, relational assessment, behaviour change and generalisation.
 Each of these components has its own goals, focus and intervention strategies and techniques.

 The goals of this phase involve enhancing family members' perceptions of therapist responsiveness and credibility.
 Therapists work hard to demonstrate a sincere desire to listen, help, respect and "match" to family members in a way that is sensitive and respectful of individual, family and cultural beliefs, perspectives and values.
 The therapist's focus is on immediate responsiveness to family needs and maintaining a strengths based relational focus.
 Activities include high availability, telephone outreach, appropriate language and dress, contact with as many family members as possible, "matching" and a respectful attitude.